ABOUT US, Cinema Salem

 a succession of other cinemas occupied the same space.
 Many North Shore folks recall seeing movies here over the years -- from blockbusters to arthouse fare to cheapo dollar-a-ticket shows.

 Shanna managed Cinema Salem for a number of years prior to its 2020 closing.
 Fortunately, she returned after the hiatus to make sure the cinema's many moving parts keep moving.
-For that — and for her creativity and her cheerful personality and her attention to detail and her guidance on how to deal with Hollywood studios and much, much more — we are grateful.
-And for her general weirdness.
+We are grateful for her creativity and her cheerful personality and her attention to detail and her guidance on how to deal with Hollywood studios and for her general weirdness.

 When asked for a brief bio, Shanna responded with this: "Shanna was once considered to be an infant, but over time she proved them wrong.
 When she was 6, she rode a ferris wheel but never came down.
 Seventeen months later she emerged from a sewer fully grown and spoke in a language that no one could decipher, not even herself.
 We don't speak of those times.
 After being blessed by a priest at Coachella she was able to move forward with her studies which she now finds completely useless.
 Shanna enjoys the darkness the Cinema provides and snacks."